How to Transfer a Private Number Plate with DVLA (Buyer & Seller Guide)

 Generally, the seller is responsible for:

-Providing correct legal ownership details
+- Providing correct legal ownership details

-Supplying clear, accurate information about the plate
+- Supplying clear, accurate information about the plate

-Completing the DVLA paperwork or online application to:
+- Completing the DVLA process to:

-Take the plate off their vehicle (if it’s currently on a car), or
+- take the plate off their vehicle (if it’s currently on a car), or

-Transfer / nominate the buyer on the retention certificate
+- transfer / nominate the buyer on the retention certificate

-Doing everything within a reasonable time once the auction is complete and payment is confirmed
+- Acting within a reasonable time once the auction is complete and payment is confirmed

 Buyer responsibilities